 2023 – 2024

-The EAI Academy program for the academic year 2023-2024 will start on October 4th 2023.
-The seminars are offered for free and are streamed online via zoom every two weeks on Wednesday from 3:00 to 4:00 PM CET (Madrid time).
-The talks will be given by world-renowned experts, who answer the questions raised by the public after their talk.
-All seminars will be recorded for future availability in the CAB youtube channel.
+The EAI Academy program for the 2023-2024 academic year will start this October 4.
+The seminars are offered free of charge and will be streamed online via zoom every two weeks on Wednesdays from 15:00 to 16:00 CET (Madrid time).
+The talks will be given by world-renowned experts, who will answer questions posed by the audience after their presentation.
+All seminars will be recorded for future availability on the CAB youtube channel.

 At the end of the academic year, CAB awards a certificate of participation to those who attend a minimum of 10 seminars.
-In order for us to keep track of the attendance, you will need to enter your name and affiliation in the seminar chat when you enter the room (Zoom).
+In order for us to track attendance, you will need to enter your name and affiliation in the seminar chat when you enter the room (Zoom).

 LIST OF SPEAKERS AND TOPICS